Thursday, July 7, 2016

 Catholics 'have faith' that their religion is the true one, and few have any money under their pillow on which to base that belief.
 The Catholic Church claims it was started by Jesus, and their adherents wouldn't dare dispute that.

-- Jesus said, ‘Any man who divorces his wife for any cause except her unfaithfulness, and marries another woman, commits adultery.’
-(Matthew 19:9) [The Church does not permit divorce on any grounds, even unfaithfulness.]
+• Jesus said, ‘Any man who divorces his wife for any cause except her unfaithfulness, and marries another woman, commits adultery.’
+(Matthew 19:9) [The Church prohibits divorce on any grounds, even unfaithfulness.]

 200 years after Jesus death, the assassination of Roman emperor Severous Alexander resulted in a century long tug-of-war over who was in charge.
 In several cases there were multiple claimants to the throne - and to the papacy - at the same time.